College of Liberal Arts and Sciences

 Accommodations for Disabilities

 UI is committed to an educational experience that is accessible to all students.
 A student may request academic accommodations for a disability (such as mental health, attention, learning, vision, and physical or health-related condition) by registering with Student Disability Services (SDS).
-The student should then discuss accommodations with the course instructor (https://sds.studentlife.uiowa.edu/).
+The student is then responsible for discussing specific accommodations with the instructor.
+More information is at https://sds.studentlife.uiowa.edu/.

 Nondiscrimination in the Classroom